International Staff and Teachers

 The theme of the three-day conference in 2015 was: ‘Empowering values and norms in European Education’.
 At the conference students based the international school projects they designed on different aspects of the theme.
 What they learned in these three days was the following: 'What is internationalization at an elementary school'; 'What are appropriate projects'; 'How to write a project plan'; 'How do you find a partner school abroad' and 'How do you apply for a grant'.

-Become inspired and meet international students, teachers, and coaches at the Teacher in Europe Student Conference in Zwolle, the Netherlands, on 10, 11 & 12 May 2017 (TIE 2017).
-Starting this year, our successful international conference will be aimed at students from teacher trainer colleges for both primary and secondary education.
+Become inspired and meet international students, teachers, and coaches at the Teacher in Europe Student Conference in Zwolle, the Netherlands, on 16, 17 & 18 May 2018 (TIE 2018).
+As well as in 2017, our successful international conference will be aimed at students from teacher trainer colleges for both primary and secondary education.
 Theme of the conference will be: ‘Educating teachers for diversity: meeting the challenge!’
 As a (future) teacher, you have the opportunity to teach students how to deal with both the difficulties and opportunities of diversity.
-The focus during the Teacher in Europe Student Conference TIE2017, will be on how to successfully deal with diversity in the classroom, in both primary and secondary education.
+The focus during the Teacher in Europe Student Conference TIE2018, will be on how to successfully deal with diversity in the classroom, in both primary and secondary education.

 Looking back on a successful TIE 2016: 'Educating teachers for diversity: meeting the challenge!'